 Appendices and citation lists follow the text of your thesis.
-Because the formatting of appendices and citation lists can be very different from the text, simple title pages (sometimes called half page title pages because the title is placed halfway down the page) are used to alert the reader that a new section is beginning.
+Because the formatting of appendices and citation lists can be very different from the text, title pages are used to alert the reader that a new section is beginning.

 Appendices